-Seeking to complete a degree already begun in CGS or a second bachelor's degree and have not taken coursework elsewhere during your absence: Apply directly through our online application to be reinstated to your CGS program.*
+Seeking to complete a bachelor's or second bachelor's degree already begun in the College of General Studies and have not taken coursework elsewhere during your absence: Submit your application directly through our online application to be reinstated to your CGS program.

-Seeking to complete a degree already begun in CGS or a second bachelor's degree and have taken coursework elsewhere during your absence: Submit a transfer student application through the Office of Admission and Financial Aid.
+Seeking to complete a bachelor's or second bachelor's degree already begun in CGS and have taken coursework elsewhere during your absence: Submit a transfer student application through the Office of Admissions and Financial Aid.

-Check the credit and GPA requirements for transfer students through our Office of Admissions, then follow these easy steps to see how CGS can facilitate your transfer experience.
+Check the credit and GPA requirements for transfer students through our Office of Admissions, then follow these easy steps to see how the College of General Studies can facilitate your transfer experience.

-1. Call 412-624-6600 to set up a preadmissions counseling appointment, where a CGS representative will conduct an evaluation of your previous college credits and help you to create a customized plan to get you started.
+1. Call 412-624-6600 to set up a preadmissions counseling appointment, where a CGS representative will conduct an evaluation of your previous college credits and help you create a customized plan to get you started.
 Need more information?
-Send us an email at email@example.com today!
+Browse our programs or send us an email at firstname.lastname@example.org today!

 4. After being admitted and paying your tuition deposit, you'll be assigned a dedicated academic advisor who will help you enroll in the necessary classes to obtain your desired degree.